wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

 ## Environment

-Starting by the editor, the choice here goes to [IntelliJ Idea](https://www.jetbrains.com/idea/) + [Cursive](https://cursiveclojure.com), Cursive provides everything that you would expected from and IDE to have with Clojure, it's the easiest Clojure enviroment to setup that I've tried, I highly recommend it.
+Starting by the editor, the choice here goes to [IntelliJ Idea](https://www.jetbrains.com/idea/) + [Cursive](https://cursiveclojure.com), Cursive provides everything that you would expect from and IDE to have with Clojure, it's the easiest Clojure environment to setup that I've tried, I highly recommend it.

-The next important piece on the enviroment is [Figwheel](https://github.com/bhauman/lein-figwheel), it provides a very interactive development loop, you just save a file and the connected browsers are instantly updated, this is not just a plain reload like people do with live-reload because the code is updated while the app state is maintened, if you wanna know more I recommend you to watch [Bruce Hauman presentation](https://www.youtube.com/watch?v=j-kj2qwJa_E) on it, you will be amazed.
+The next important piece on the environment is [Figwheel](https://github.com/bhauman/lein-figwheel), it provides a very interactive development loop, you just save a file and the connected browsers are instantly updated, this is not just a plain reload like people do with live-reload because the code is updated while the app state is maintained, if you wanna know more I recommend you to watch [Bruce Hauman presentation](https://www.youtube.com/watch?v=j-kj2qwJa_E) on it, you will be amazed.